 Success and change in the financial industry have always been driven by three major forces: client demands, business competition, and innovation.
-With the advent of the internet, these pressures increased dramatically with clients and customers demanding fast quality services, regulators and auditors expanding asset managers’ obligations, and nimble start-up challengers like online banking and other financial service providers making inroads into the mobile markets.
+With the advent of the internet, these pressures increased dramatically as clients and customers demanded fast quality services and regulators and auditors expanded asset managers’ obligations.

 Digital Transformation Has Enhanced Data Analytics

 As the financial industry has moved to more software solutions to support their technology needs, they have gained enormous competitive advantages by tapping into the data produced.
-Everything from asset management trading volumes and pricing to banking credit processing to insurance underwriting now produces information about markets and clients that drives strategic planning and produces insights that lead to competitive insight advantages.
+Everything from asset management trading volumes and pricing to banking credit processing to insurance underwriting now produces information.
+This is the data about markets and clients that drives strategic planning and produces insights that lead to competitive advantages.

-Financial firms are not only understanding their businesses better, they are also understanding their clients better, too.
-All this new data has led to innovative services in the mobile market to reach customers where they live today with the products and services they expect.
-Similarly, firms are also able to analyze underlying market forces like never before by aggregating vast amounts of data about stock pricing, market movements, geopolitical events, and sophisticated quantitative analysis of potential investments.
+Financial firms are not only understanding their businesses better, they are also understanding their clients better.
+All this new data has led to innovations in the mobile market to reach customers where they live today with the products and services they expect.
+Organizations are also able to analyze underlying market forces, aggregating vast amounts of data about stock pricing, market movements, geopolitical events, and sophisticated quantitative analysis of potential investments.

 Digital Transformation Has Restructured Management

 Internally, business decisions and work can be viewed and shared in real time, eliminating wait times for other areas to do their work.
-Essentially, work silos are vanishing as staff are able to access the resources they need to perform without needing in-person permissions or manual administrative processes greatly slow productivity down.
+Essentially, work silos are vanishing as staff are able to access the resources they need without requiring in-person permissions or manual administrative processes that slow productivity down.
 This accessibility produces a high efficiency in production and reduced overhead costs as fewer staff is needed to administer the data and its processing.